Esraaelsisy/funda-playwright/README.md

    - Increase localization coverage by adding support for additional languages.

 6. **Increased Usage of `data-test-id`**:

    - Standardize the use of `data-test-id` attributes for UI elements to improve locator reliability and simplify test maintenance.

 7. **CI/CD Pipeline Integration**:

-   - Set up a robust CI/CD pipeline to automate test execution, report generation, and deployment validation with every code change and/or production release.
+   - Fixing the repo secerts issue and set up a FULL CI/CD pipeline to automate test execution, report generation, and deployment validation with every code change and/or production release.

 ## Additional Notes